protono/hello-algo/algos.md

 - The given array does not contain decimals, which means we don't have to worry about how to handle equality cases.
 - Because the method introduces decimals, you need to change the variable `target` in the function to a float type.

-10.4.
-Hash optimization strategy
+### 10.4 Hash optimization strategy

 In algorithm problems, **we often reduce the time complexity of the algorithm by replacing linear search with hash search**.
 We use an algorithm problem to deepen our understanding.

 >**Question**
 >Given an integer array `nums` and a target element `target`, search the array for two elements whose "sum" is `target` and return their array indices.
 Return any solution.

-10.4.1.
-Linear search: trading time for space
+#### 10.4.1 Linear search: trading time for space

 Consider iterating over all possible combinations directly.
-As shown in the following picture, we start a two-level loop, and in each round determine whether the sum of two integers is target, and if so, return their indexes.
+As shown in the following picture, we start a two-level loop, and in each round determine whether the sum of two integers is `target`, and if so, return their indexes.

 ![Fig. 线性查找求解两数之和](./pictures/10.4.1.png)